Iouie/PScholas-Proj2/README.md

 I couldn't grab the screenshots of a single game and place it in the carousel.

 ## Future
 I want to create a login system that lets users store their liked and disliked games.
+I also want to use Redux to manage my states.